An Open Interview with Katie Garland

 It was important for me to get up to speed very quickly, so I took on a lot of information in a short period, to make sure I had all the knowledge I needed to get stuck into the project.

 I would say that my disability has helped in a way because I have such strong organisational skills.
 It has helped me prioritise and manage my workload.

 My line manager knows about my disability, and I’m very open about it with other staff, which makes my life easier because everyone is very supportive.

 For example, when others are explaining things, I sometimes struggle to translate what they have said into written notes, but people are really helpful by sending information via email.

 Have there been any unusual scenarios or projects that you have worked on?

-BP are very good at throwing you in at the deep end.
+BP is very good at throwing you in at the deep end.
 I thought when I joined that I would be in training for a while, but I was immediately doing real work and speaking directly to contractors.
 It was a bit of a curve-ball being asked to go and write a full paper about an offshore problem that would be shared widely.
 This has helped me in the long run, and my organisational skills really came into play!
-Its fine to ask questions no-one ever thinks youre stupid, they help if they can or point you in the right direction.
+It’s fine to ask questions – no-one ever thinks you’re stupid, they help if they can or point you in the right direction.

 What work has been the most exciting/surprising/ground-breaking piece of work you have carried out at BP?